okeneo/Blog/README.md

 # Blog API

 > This is a Blog REST API built using Django and the Django REST framework.
-It is hosted on an AWS EC2 instance but I do not keep it available all the time due to the limitations of the AWS free-tier plan.
-When it is available, it can be accessed [here](https://tegaokene.com/api/swagger).
+It is hosted on an AWS EC2 instance and can be accessed [here](https://tegaokene.com/api/swagger).
+I do not keep it available at all times, however, due to the limitations of the AWS free-tier plan.

 ## Features